rackerlabs/support-how-to/content/cloud-servers/rescue-mode-on-windows-servers.md

  - If this does not work, recover the value by mounting the BCE file into the registry of the rescue server.
 This is detailed on the link provided.

 **Note**:Once you record this ID, you must change this ID to something else to resolve a name collision.

 #### Change the drive ID

 1. To change the ID, run the following command:

         UNIQUEID DISK id=00220022
         #Example Hex, this can be any HEX as long as the length is correct

 2. Run the following, to verify the value has changed:

         UNIQUEID DISK

-uniqueIDdiskverify
+_assets/cloud-servers/rescue-mode-on-windows-servers/uniqueIDdiskverify.png

 3. Change the D drive:

         SELECT DISK ( the disk number that our found in DISKPART and disk manager

         UNIQUEID DISK id=(disk ID from C drive that was recorded, in the example this was 42D9DECD)

 4. Run the command, `UNIQUEID DISK` to verify that the ID matches what you recorded.
-_assets/cloud-servers/gmatchRecordedname
+_assets/cloud-servers/_assets/cloud-servers/rescue-mode-on-windows-servers/matchRecordedname.png

 **Note**: Once this is done you can take server out of rescue mode.
 The server should now boot up normally.